 It was once a whaling station, but it has become a vacation attraction and a favored summer hideaway for many celebrities.

 7) Monomoy National Wildlife Refuge

-The Eastern Massachusetts National Wildlife Refuge Complex consists of eight refugees, including Monomoy National Wildlife Refuge.
-This refuge is a haven for habitats for migratory birds, horseshoe crabs, tiger beetles, gray seals, and other animals.
+The Eastern Massachusetts National Wildlife Refuge Complex comprises eight refugees, including Monomoy National Wildlife Refuge.
+This refuge is a haven for habitats for migratory birds, horseshoe crabs, tiger beetles, grey seals, and other animals.